ScriptRaccoon/portfolio-website/src/data/posts/recursive-svelte-components.md

 };
 ```

 First, we create a component to render a file.
-This is not recursive and quite simple.
-We also use an icon to make it obvious that it is a file.
+This component is not recursive and is relatively simple.
+We also use an icon to make it visually clear that it represents a file.

 ```svelte
 <!-- File.svelte -->